oarcscience/ith.oarc.science/books.md

 ### Amazon

-Please [Visit the Sacred Texts Bookstore](books/index.md) at Amazon.com.
+Please [Visit the Intangible Textual Heritage Bookstore](books/index.md) at Amazon.com.
 By purchasing books through this link you will support this continuing work of this site.
 Amazon will also allow you to quickly determine whether a given book is in print, and in some cases whether it is available on the